-At 3 to 4 quarts crock pot is perfect for a family of four.
+At 3 to 4 quarts, a crockpot is perfect for a family of four.
 It also serves nicely for creating separate vegetable dishes for larger groups and warm desserts for larger gatherings.
-These ones are in the oval and round shape.
+These ones are in oval and round shape.

-This size of crock pot is most commonly seen in households; it is an oval shape and is commonly referred to as the “main Crock-Pot”.
-That’s because this is the one that you make all your large meals with such as stews and larger dishes.
+This size of the crockpot is most commonly seen in households; it is an oval shape and is commonly referred to as the “main Crock-Pot.”
+That’s because this is the one that you make all your large meals with, such as stews and larger dishes.

 Full Size: 7-8 quarts

-This size of crock pot is perfect for larger occasions or cooking a larger chicken or other larger cut of meat.
+This crockpot size is perfect for larger occasions or cooking a larger chicken or other larger cut of meat.

 Large 10 Quarts and more

-Most of the crock pots that are larger in size like the 10 at court and the 12 quart crock pots are multi-use ones similar to an Instapot.
-Though there are specific 12 quart sized crockpots.
-These can do more than just slow cook they can also boil and have multi functions
+Most of the crockpots larger in size, like the 10 at court and the 12-quart crock pots, are multi-use ones similar to an Instapot.
+Though there are specific 12-quart sized crockpots.
+These can do more than just slow cook.
+They can also boil and have multi functions

 Which Crock Pot size is best?

 Ultimately the best crockpot is going to be the one that is best suited for your needs both now and in the future.
-These are a pretty affordable household appliance so there is no need to over think it.
-Personally I would go with a 8 quart one.
-It’s big enough to handle most larger meals and you can still use it as a family of 2 to 4 people the only thing that might change is the leftovers.
+These are a pretty affordable household appliance, so there is no need to overthink them.
+Personally, I would go with an 8 quart one.
+It’s big enough to handle most larger meals, and you can still use it as a family of 2 to 4 people.
+The only thing that might change is the leftovers.